bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 ## New products example

-To customize your theme's appearance at a global level, the values that you define in the `config.json` file interact with local resources.
-Your `config.json` definitions set global defaults for templates, front-matter attributes, and Handlebars resources throughout your theme.
+The values that you define in the `config.json` file interact with local resources making it possible to customize your theme's appearance at a global level.
+Your `config.json` definitions set global defaults for templates, front matter attributes, and Handlebars resources throughout your theme.
 You can also define custom variables in `config.json`, named according to your needs.

 To see how interactions with `config.json` values work, first note the default values in `config.json` for the `homepage_new_products_count` and `product_list_display_mode` keys: